 Note that SuperFetch is not the same thing as Prefetch, which is the preloading memory manager that was introduced back in Windows XP.
 SuperFetch is actually the successor to Prefetch.
 What’s the difference?
 Prefetch did not analyze usage patterns over time and adjust its preloading parameters accordingly.

 For the most part, SuperFetch is useful.
 If you have a modern PC with average specs or better, SuperFetch most likely runs so smoothly that you won’t ever notice it.
 There’s a good chance SuperFetch is already running on your system right now and you didn’t even know.

 But there are some “problems” that can arise with SuperFetch:

 - Since SuperFetch is always running in the background, the SuperFetch service itself is always using some CPU and RAM.

-- SuperFetch doesn’t eliminate the need to load apps into RAM but simply relocates the loading to an earlier time.
-Whenever that loading happens, your system will experience the same slowdown as if you were launching the app without SuperFetch.
+- SuperFetch doesn’t eliminate the need to load apps into RAM.
+Rather, it relocates the loading to an earlier time.
+Whenever that loading happens, your system still experiences the same slowdown as if you were launching the app without SuperFetch.